FooBarShebang/phyqus_lib/Documents/Requirements/RE001_base_classes.md

 * Division - the second operand (divider) is either a real number zero or has the zero 'mean', except for the case than an object is divided by itself
 * Exponentiation:
-  * The 'mean' of the base is zero and the exponent is negative
+  * The 'mean' of the base is zero and the exponent is negative - as int or float, or has negative mean (as with uncertainty instance)
-  * The 'mean' of the base is negative and the exponent is non-zero, non-integer real number
+  * The 'mean' of the base is negative and the exponent is non-zero, non-integer real number or another value with uncertainty

 **Verification Method:** T